SUSE/Portus/_docs/Configuring-Portus.md

 Portus supports having multiple scanners enabled at the same time.
 You can read more about this [here](/features/6_security_scanning.html).

+### Anonymous browsing

+**Note**: feature only available in Portus 2.3 or later.

+You can configure Portus to allow anonymous users to explore public repositories.
+This feature is enabled by default:

+{% highlight yaml %}
+anonymous_browsing:
+  enabled: true
+{% endhighlight %}

+You can read more about this [here](/features/anonymous_browsing.html).

 ### Display name

 **Note**: feature only available in Portus 2.1 or later.